 Most of the features for working with files are in the File menu.
-These features work similarly to those found in most file-based applications.
+These features work similarly to those found in most filebased applications.

-Note: The File menu on the Macintosh looks slightly different, as some of the menu items are in the Starry Night Pro 4.5
+Note: The File menu on the Macintosh looks slightly different, as some of the menu items are in the Starry Night Pro 5.0 menu.

-New: This opens a new Starry Night Pro 4.5 window with the default settings.
-The original Starry Night Pro 4.5 window is not closed, so this feature allows you to open as many different windows as you want.
+New: This opens a new Starry Night Pro 5.0 window with the default settings.
+The original Starry Night Pro 5.0 window is not closed, so this feature allows you to open as many different windows as you want.

-Open: This allows you to open a previously saved Starry Night Pro 4.5 file.
+Open: This allows you to open a previously saved Starry Night Pro 5.0 file.
 A dialog box will open that prompts you to select a file from your hard drive.

 Close: This closes the window which is currently active.
-On Windows computers, this will also exit the application, if you only have one Starry Night Pro 4.5 window open.
+On Windows computers, this will also exit the application, if you only have one Starry Night Pro 5.0 window open.

-Save: Saves your current view as a Starry Night Pro 4.5 file (".snf").
+Save: Saves your current view as a Starry Night Pro 5.0 file (".snf").
 A dialog box will open that allows you to choose where on your hard drive to save the file.
 Make sure you save these files to a location that you will easily remember.